-We received a number of concerns regarding noise and potential noise emissions from the site.
+We received a number of concerns regarding noise and potential noise emissions from the site as well as concerns regarding the information provided by the applicant.

 The noise management plan and noise risk assessment have both been updated and re-submitted.
 NRW has scrutinised these documents and is satisfied with their content, the proposals providing sufficient detail.